namshi/coding-challenges/senior-android-engineer.md

-1) You are free to use any 3rd party libraries for Image caching/ Network client/ Navigation etc.
+1) You are free to use any 3rd party libraries for Image caching/ Network etc.
+2) We encourage you to build this Android app in Kotlin.

-2) The application should have a well-defined architecture such as MVP/ MVVM/ Clean.
+3) Application should have a well-defined architecture such as MVP/ MVVM/ Clean.

-3) Unit tests are mandatory with over 85% of code coverage.

-4) UI tests are not mandatory but a plus to have.

-5) Use android material design components/ layouts.
+4) Use Android Material Design Components/ Layouts.

-6) It is important to deliver a good UI experience - Ensure a smooth and responsive UI even in devices with less processing power.
+5) It is important to deliver a good UI experience - Ensure a smooth and responsive UI even in devices with less processing power.
+Show proper loaders/ progress for Image loading/ API calls etc (if applicable).
+6) Images can be of the format JPEG, PNG, GIF and WebP.
+7) REST APIs used for this challenge will work using HTTP/ HTTPS schemes.
+8) Unit tests are mandatory with over 85% of code coverage.
+9) UI tests are not mandatory but a plus to have.

-7) Identify and plug any memory leaks.
+10) Identify and plug any memory leaks.

-8) Should cover edge cases related to API parsing, missing attributes, improper attribute types,  network issues etc.
+11) Should cover edge cases related to API parsing, missing attributes, improper attribute types, network issues etc.

 [*Learn more about what our engineers do at Namshi Tech Blog*](https://tech.namshi.io/)